5G-ERA/middleware/docs/Administrator/NetworkApplicationCommunication.md

 The environment variables are named exactly as the Network Applications they reference, but in uppercase and `_` instead of `-`.
 Each environment variable points to the Kubernetes Service that exposes the deployment.

 When the Network Application is configured by the user not to be exposed by a service, Middleware will create a default Kubernetes Service of type `ClusterIP` to enable communication using default `http` and `https` ports.

+## Communication of ROS-based Network Applications

+To be done with [#158](https://github.com/5G-ERA/middleware/issues/158)